-Beginner Drifting Skills - How to do it and common drifting mistakes – The Sideways Experience
+Beginner to Advanced Drifting Skills - How to drift & common mistakes – The Sideways Experience

-How to drift - A comprehensive guide for all skills
+How to drift - A comprehensive guide for beginner, intermediate and advanced drifters

 How do I drift a car?

 The first skill to learn in drifting is a donut!
-This is our beginning step.
+This is our beginning step that will help with throttle control and getting the feel for losing traction in the rear or the car.
 Best learnt on either a wet or dry skid pan.
-Either way is fine, wet makes it easier as you'll be in a lower rpm range with the wet making it easier for the rear tyres to lose traction - a bonus is you won't use as much of the tyres!
-In the dry you will need to be a bit harder on the throttle to get the rear to kick out, which can be trickier for some drivers.
+Either way is fine, wet makes it easier as you'll be in a lower rpm range, with the wet making it easier for the rear tyres to lose traction - a bonus is you won't use as much of the tyres!
+In the dry you will need to be a bit harder on the thrott le to get the rear to kick out, which can be trickier for some drivers.

 How to do a donut